 Inspectors play an important role in implementing this law.
 They need to do the following:

-- Advise workers and employers on their labour rights and obligations.
+- Advise workers and employers about their labour rights and obligations.

 - Serve a compliance order by writing to the Director-General of the Department of Labour, who will then look at the facts and agree, change or cancel the order.